Charlie Blackmon Player Props: Rockies vs. Brewers

 Charlie Blackmon At The Plate

-- Blackmon leads Colorado with an OBP of .385 this season while batting .276 with 13 walks and 13 runs scored.
+- Blackmon has seven doubles, three home runs and 14 walks while hitting .275.

-- Among qualifying batters in baseball, he ranks 51st in batting average, 27th in on-base percentage, and 100th in slugging.
+- He ranks 55th in batting average, 28th in on base percentage, and 76th in slugging among the qualifying hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.